xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD10_LAB_MANUAL.md

    - Selector: **#slide-show DIV.last-active-card**
    - z-index: **9**

-4. Start debugging, and then clear the Internet Explorer browser cache to ensure that the style sheet is reloaded.
+4. Start debugging, and then clear the Microsoft Edge browser cache to ensure that the style sheet is reloaded.
 5. Navigate to the **Slideshow** view and examine the results.
 6. Stop debugging.